Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 - LR(1) parsers work **without modifying the grammar**, handling **left recursion and ambiguity resolution** automatically using a deterministic PDA.
 As such,  LR(1) parsing can recognize more grammars than LL(1)

 (b) Explain the different error recovery strategies.
-**Panic-mode recovery** – Skip symbols until a synchronizing token is found.
+**Panic-mode recovery** – Keep parsing until a synchronizing token is found. (e.g. semicolon) **Phrase-level recovery** – Insert/delete a small number of tokens to continue parsing.